Ilias Chatzitheodoridis: Panathinaikos

 On 23 July 2018, Chatzitheodoridis returned to Greece to join Super League club Panathinaikos on a free transfer.
 He finished a mid-table 2018–19 season with 25 appearances and four goals.
 Prior to his 2019–20 season being ended by an ankle injury, Chatzitheodoridis had made 26 appearances.
 He signed a new three-year contract in August 2020 and returned to match play in mid-January 2021.
 He made 8 appearances during what remained of the 2020–21 season.

 Despite frequently being named as a substitute, Chatzitheodoridis saw his playing time diminish and he made just six league appearances during the 2021–22 season.
 He made one appearance during the club's successful Greek Cup campaign and received a winner's medal.
 Chatzitheodoridis transferred out of the club in June 2022 and made 66 appearances, scoring four goals, during four seasons at the Leoforos Alexandras Stadium.

 Panetolikos

 On 27 June 2022, Chatzitheodoridis signed a two-year contract with Super League club Panetolikos.
 He made 50 appearances and scored three goals over the course of the 2022–23 and 2023–24 seasons, in both of which the club narrowly avoided relegation.
 Chatzitheodoridis departed the club at the end of the 2023–24 season.

 OFI

 On 14 June 2024, Chatzitheodoridis signed a two-year contract with Super League club OFI on a free transfer.
-He made 35 appearances during a mid-table 2024–25 season.
+He made 35 appearances during the 2024–25 season, in which the club finished as Greek Cup runners-up.
+He made 24 appearances during the 2025–26 season, in which the club won the Greek Cup and qualified for European football.
+Chatzitheodoridis was released when his contract expired at the end of the 2025–26 season and he ended his career with the club on 59 appearances.

+Kalamata

+On 2 August 2026, Chatzitheodoridis signed an undisclosed-length contract with Super League club Kalamata on a free transfer.